Skip to main content

 All engineers, geoscientists and firms practicing engineering and/or geoscience in the Northwest Territories and Nunavut (NT/NU) are required to be licensed by NAPEG in adherence to the Acts of the NT/NU.
-NAPEG does not have a category of registration for a limited license or temporary license or provisional license.
+NAPEG does not have a category of registration for a temporary license or provisional license.

 NAPEG only requests information that is allowed under the Personal Information Protection and Electronic Documents Act (PIPEDA).
 We ask for gender information on our application form to ensure that it matches with your government issued identification.
 This is an additional method of ensuring identity.
 NAPEG does not share your information without permission.

-APEGA’s Board of Examiners is also NAPEG’s Board of Examiners.
-All NAPEG Professional Engineer and Professional Geoscientist applicants not already registered in another Canadian jurisdiction, and all Member-In-Training applicants, will be required to submit an online application through the APEGA website for membership with NAPEG.
+The Association of Professional Engineers and Geoscientists of Alberta (APEGA)'s Board of Examiners is also NAPEG’s Board of Examiners.
+All NAPEG Professional Engineer and Professional Geoscientist applicants not already registered in another Canadian jurisdiction, and all Registrants-In-Training (RIT) applicants, will be required to submit an online application through the APEGA website for membership with NAPEG.
 If you are already registered as a Professional Engineer or Professional Geoscientist in another Canadian jurisdiction, please see the Mobility Application information further down this page.

-To apply, complete the Application for Registration and submit to NAPEG.
+To apply, complete and submit the Application for Registration.
 This form is to collect preliminary applicant information for the NAPEG office only.
 You will still be required to complete the full application process through APEGA’s online application system.

 In addition to the Application for Registration, you must submit the following to NAPEG: